calum74/sequence/README.md

     }
 ```

 There's not really a convenient way to represent a stream in C++, so we'd probably elect to store the values in a `std::vector<int>`.
-Using `sequence`, this can be written as
+Using _Sequence_, this can be written as

 ```c++
     auto primes = seq(2,1000).where([](int n) {